Rathinirvedam (1978 film)

 The story-line of the film miffed many for its sensitive portrayal of the lead as well as garnered appreciation for its narrative.
-It is said to have redefined the art of movie making in South India, and hence regarded as a landmark in Indian film history.
-The film was also one of the biggest box office hits in Kerala's history.
-It inspires similar productions all over South India, even decades after its release.
+It is said to have redefined the art of filmmaking in the country, and hence regarded as a landmark in Indian film history.
+The film was also one of the biggest box office hits in Kerala state's history.
+It inspires similar productions all over the nation, even decades after its release.